hennessy-dev/scientific-computing-python/README.md

 # scientific-computing-python

-A repository of code dedicated to storage the Python Scientific Computing Certification with FreeCodeCamp
+A repository of code dedicated to storage the Python Scientific Computing Certification Projects with FreeCodeCamp